KPI Tree

 • Reads dimensions directly from your existing dbt definitions

-• Auto-generates child metrics for each dimension value
+• Auto-generates a child metric for each dimension value

 • High-cardinality dimensions detected and skipped to keep trees navigable